venkatesh73/fullstack-test/README.md

 The criteria to select the companies is up to you!
 You can find a list of public tickers in the links below.

-The expected response will be the ticker/company, the person who did the transaction, job title, the date and the amount of shares and how much in percentage of the stock option that represents.
+The expected response will be the ticker/company, the person who did the transaction, job title, the date and the amount of shares and how much in percentage of the market cap that represents.

 *bonus*: unit tests and documentation